Skip to content

 Compensation also affects the standard of care of the attorney.
 In accordance with The Powers of Attorneys Act, an attorney who does not receive compensation for acting as an attorney shall exercise the judgment and care that a person of prudence, discretion and intelligence would exercise in the conduct of his or her own affairs.[4]
 An attorney who receives compensation for acting as an attorney shall exercise the judgment and care that a person of prudence, discretion and intelligence in the business of managing the property of others is required to exercise.[5]

-Nevertheless, there are many things that an attorney may do that might entitle them to remuneration.
-If the donor owns a house, the snow still needs to be shovelled, the grass needs to be cut and the outside of the home might need to be repainted if it is peeling.
-In these situations, it is likely that the POA is entitled to remuneration for their time spent managing and improving the realty.
+There are many things that an attorney may do that might entitle them to remuneration.
+If the donor owns a house, the snow still needs to be shoveled, the grass needs to be cut and the outside of the home might need to be repainted if it is peeling.
+In these situations, it is likely that the attorney is entitled to remuneration for their time spent managing and improving the realty.
 It is important to remember that these things must be reasonable.
 It is probably not reasonable to install a pool in the backyard, but it might be reasonable to repair the broken stairs that lead into the house.
-As well, every donor’s situation is different, so what may be seen as reasonable in one case may not be in another.

 It is important to note that unless specifically stated in the Power of Attorney document, a donor cannot charge their professional rate for their time spent on managing the donor’s affairs.
 For example, if you are an accountant, you cannot charge the donor your hourly rate for your accounting services for cutting the grass; you are only entitled to a reasonable fee.
 This could mean what it would cost to hire someone else to do the work.